pforret/blog.splashing/_topic/country/oman.md

 ---
 # Oman

-Oman, officially the Sultanate of Oman, is an Arab country located in Western Asia.
+Oman, officially the Sultanate of Oman, is a country located in West Asia.
 It is situated on the southeastern coast of the Arabian Peninsula, and spans the mouth of the  Persian Gulf.
-Oman shares land borders with Saudi Arabia, the United Arab Emirates, and Yemen, while sharing  maritime borders with Iran and Pakistan.
-The coast is formed by the Arabian Sea on the southeast, and the Gulf of Oman on the northeast.
-The Madha and Musandam exclaves are surrounded by the United Arab Emirates on their land borders,  with the Strait of Hormuz  and the Gulf of Oman forming Musandam's coastal boundaries.
+It shares land borders with Saudi Arabia, United Arab Emirates, and Yemen, while sharing maritime  borders with Iran and Pakistan.
+The capital and largest city is Muscat.
+Oman has a population of nearly 4.7 million and is ranked the 124th most-populous country.

 ## Unsplash photos